Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Windows.md

 ## Creating a single-mint CAT

+If you're a visual learner, click [here](https://chialisp.com/docs/tutorials/single_issuance_CAT "Single-mint CAT video tutorial") for a video tutorial for creating a single-mint CAT.

 > NOTE: This section will discuss Token Asset Issuance Limiters (TAILs), as well some technical details of CATs.
 For a refresher on CATs and TAILs, check out our [CAT1 standard](https://chialisp.com/docs/puzzles/cats "CAT1 standard documentation").

 To get started, you will create a single-mint CAT.
 This is the default way to issue a CAT.
 It's also the simplest.
 It contains a TAIL that only can be used on a specific XCH coin.
 In Chia the coins can only be spent once, so in this case, the CAT can only mint tokens once.